 Mosquitor had quite a striking design and a bold black and red color scheme befitting his membership in the Evil Horde.
 In fact, his head and especially his eyes bear a striking resemblance to Mantisaur, released the year before.

 Mosquitor had a blood-pumping action feature that circulated blood inside his chest, causing the blood to drip down the clear screen on the front of his chest, only to be collected at the bottom and pushed around again to the top.
 An early incarnation of this action feature appeared in Mattel’s 1980 Gre-Gory vampire bat.

 Another early concept that would have implemented a similar action feature was Ted Mayer’s Braniac, which would have pumped fluid around the giant brain had it been produced:

-The earliest design known for Mosquitor was done by David Wolfram.
+The Mosquitor concept drawing below was done by David Wolfram, although he says that the character was designed by Pat Dunn.
 In terms of shape, this concept is quite close to the final toy design, with the exception of the feet, which have individual “toes”.
 However, the color scheme is quite different from the toy, with a blue body and black and purple accents, rather than his final black body with brown and purple accents.
 At this point in his design, his eyes are completely black: